 - Start your day earlier when planning to hike, and always hike during daytime hours;

-- Have an entirely charged mobile phone on your hike, and if probable, turn on your GPS, and
+- Have an entirely charged mobile phone on your hike, and if probable, turn on your GPS.

-- Try to wear a brightly colored dress in order to rescue teams can easily spot you in case of trouble.
+- Try to wear a brightly colored dress in order for rescue teams to easily spot you in case of trouble.